joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 # Functional Enrichment Analysis

-To perform a functional enrichment analysis, we need to have:
+To perform functional enrichment analysis, we need to have:
-- A set of genes of interest (eg. differentially expressed genes): **study set**
+- A set of genes of interest (e.g., differentially expressed genes): **study set**
-- A list with all the genes to consider in the analysis: **population set**
+- A set with all the genes to consider in the analysis: **population set** (which must contain the study set)
-- Gene annotations, associating genes to GO terms
+- GO annotations, associating the genes in the population set to GO terms.
-- The GO ontology, with description of GO terms and their relationships
+- The GO ontology, with the description of GO terms and their relationships.

-For each GO term, we need to count how many (**k**) of the genes in the study set (**K**) are associated to the term, an how many (**n**) of the genes in the whole population (**N**) are associated to the same term.
-Then we test how likely would it be to obtain **k** genes associated to the term if **K** genes would be randomly sampled from the population.
+For each GO term, we need to count the frequency (**k**) of genes in the study set (**n**) that are associated to the term, and the frequency (**K**) of genes in the population set (**N**) that are associated to the same term.
+Then we test how likely would it be to obtain at least **k** genes associated to the term if **n** genes would be randomly sampled from the population, given the frequency **K** and size **N** of the population.

-The appropriate statistical test is the one-tailed variant of Fisher’s exact test, also known as hypergeometric test for over-representation.
+The appropriate statistical test is the one-tailed variant of Fisher’s exact test, also known as the hypergeometric test for over-representation.
 When the one-tailed version is applied, this test will compute the probability of observing at least the sample frequency, given the population frequency.
-The [hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution) consists in the probability of **k** successes in **n** draws, without  replacement, from a finite population of size **N** that contains exactly **K** successful objects:
+The [hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution) measures precisely the probability of **k** successes in **n** draws, without  replacement, from a finite population of size **N** that contains exactly **K** successful objects:
 >
 ![](images/formula.png)

 > ### {% icon hands_on %} Hands-on:
 >
 > For this first exercise we will use data from [Trapnell et al.](https://www.ncbi.nlm.nih.gov/pubmed/22383036 "Trapnell et al. data").
-In this work, the authors created an artificial (in-silico) dataset of gene expression in Drosophila melanogaster, where 300 random genes were set to be differentially expressed between two conditions.
+In this work, the authors created an artificial dataset of gene expression in Drosophila melanogaster, where 300 random genes were set to be differentially expressed between two conditions.
 > 1. **Create a new history**
 >
 > 2. **Upload to the Galaxy** the following files: